-Consider the axes of a conjugacy class of a hyperbolic element in this group.
-They then bend this hyperplane along all of these geodesics.
+Fix a hyperbolic element in this group, and consider the orbit of its axis.
+This is a discrete set of geodesics, along which they bend the hyperplane.
 The resulting pleated plane intersects the boundary of $\mathbb{H}^3$ in a curve that bounds $\Omega$.
 We give an equivalent form of their construction in \S\ref{section:grafting} that does the bending in the complex plane, without mentioning $\mathbb{H}^3$.
 This construction makes it easy to identify a point on the boundary of $\Omega$, and to see that the orbit of any point on $\partial\Omega$ is dense in $\partial\Omega$.
 We use this observation to construct finite polygons that approximate $\Omega$.
 These approximations are described in \S\ref{subsec:polygonal}.
 We use Schwarz-Christoffel mappings to numerically compute an approximation to the Riemann map $F:\Omega\to\mathbb{D}$.
-We then use this approximation to (numerically) compute the generators of $\Gamma_0$.
+This approximation is used to (numerically) compute the generators of $\Gamma_0$.
 This is explained in \S\ref{subsec:est-conj-gen}.
-We then have estimates of $\Gamma_0$ and $\rho$.
-We use them to compute initial terms of the sum from Theorem \ref{thm:main-estimate}.
+We use estimates of $\Gamma_0$ and $\rho$ to compute initial terms of the sum from Theorem \ref{thm:main-estimate}.
 The terms appear to decay exponentially for $p<5.52$ and to increase exponentially for $p>5.54$.
 From this we conclude the Main result.
 This is done in \S\ref{subsec:vals}.